railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. note::  Changes to default access rights

-	New versions of Open ERP differ from earlier versions of Open ERP and Tiny ERP in this area: many groups have been predefined and access to many of the menus and objects are keyed to these groups by default.
+	New versions of OpenERP differ from earlier versions of OpenERP and Tiny ERP in this area: many groups have been predefined and access to many of the menus and objects are keyed to these groups by default.
 	This is quite a contrast to the rather liberal approach in 4.2.2 and before, where access rights